 The problem with strawberry production:

-In the United States, 91% of all strawberries produced come from Florida and California (source: Agricultural Marketing resource center AgMRC).
+In the United States, 91% of all strawberries produced come from Florida and California.
 For someone living in Montana, this means there’s a good chance their strawberries traveled far to get to them.
 This is true in many places around the world.
 Germany, for example, imports approximately 100,000 tons every year, mostly from Egypt.
 These food miles are costly for the environment, and in an effort to keep the planet green we should try to reduce our carbon footprint by considering the origin of our purchases.

-There are many advantages to growing strawberries in a controlled environment, such as greenhouses.
+There are many advantages to growing strawberries in a greenhouse.
 Some advantages include:

 - Accessibility to the off-season strawberry market (in which they have higher value)

-- Year-round operation (if you install additional equipment such as artificial lighting, heating, cooling etc.)
+- Year-round operation (in some locations you might need to install additional equipment such as artificial lighting, heating, cooling etc.)